Stoichiometric Determination of Carbon Dioxide Produced from Alka Seltzer®

 Glass stir rod

-Figure 6: Where to find the active ingredients on the side of the Alka Seltzer® label
+Figure 6: Where to find the active ingredients on the side of the Alka Seltzer® label.
+If your label lists these as inactive ingredients, then use the values shown in this photo as your initial amounts of sodium bicarbonate and citric acid reacted.

 1. Open a packet of Alka Seltzer®.
 Obtain the mass of 2 tablets and record this information on the data table under Trial 1.